 larger version of this photo

-Bard has no Greek system and very few organized sports.
+Bard has no Greek system and not many organized sports.
 But the Raptors' soccer team has excellent fields for their competitions.
 They're right next to 1200 solar panels that help to keep the lights burning.
-Everywhere you go, there are signs that Bard College takes its responsibility to Gaia very seriously.
+Everywhere you go, there are signs that Bard College takes its responsibility to Gaia seriously.

 Blithewood Manor dominates the south campus.
 It's on the site of John Bard's first purchase, but he didn't live there.
 It was built a year after he died, in 1900.
 It's home to Bard's business school, the Levy Economics Institute.
 There's an art museum next door – we'll get there soon.
 Major features at Blithewood are its formal Italian garden and the goat pens in the center foreground of the second photo.
 A dozen goats were recently added to help clean up the hillside, an alternative to brush hogs and weed eaters.